Groups definable in partial differential fields with an automorphism: Preliminaries

 \begin{rem} \vlabel{rem-LS1}\begin{enumerate} \item[(a)] Item (4) is stated in a slightly different way in \cite{LS}.
 Here we prefer to have our set defined positively, at the cost of $y$ consisting of maybe several elements.
-This gives us that every definable subset of $\calu^n$ is the projection of a $\si$-$\Delta$-algebraic set $W$ by a projection with finite fibers. \item[(b)] Recalling that independence in $\dcf$ is given by independence (in the sense of ACF) of algebraically closed sets, it follows that another way of phrasing (5) is to say that independence is given by independence (in the sense of $\dcf$) of algebraically closed sets.
-This shows in particular that $\dcfa$ is {\em one-based over} $\dcf$, a notion which was introduced by Thomas Blossier, Amador Martin-Pizarro and Frank O. Wagner in \cite{BMW}. \item[(c)] As with ACFA, it then follows that if $G$ is a definable subgroup of some algebraic group $H$, and if one defines the {\em prolongations} $p_n:H(\calu)\to H(\calu)\times \si(H(\calu))\times \cdots \times \si^n(H(\calu))$, $g\mapsto (g,\si(g),\ldots,\si^n(g))$, and let $G_{(n)}$ be the Kolchin closure of $p_n(G)$, then an element $g\in G$ is a generic if and only if for each $n$, $p_n(g)$ is a generic of the $\Delta$-closed subgroup $G_{(n)}$ of $H(\calu)\times \si(H(\calu))\times \cdots \times \si^n(H(\calu))$.
-In particular, $G$ will have finite index in its $\si$-$\Delta$-closure.
+This gives us that every definable subset of $\calu^n$ is the projection of a $\si$-$\Delta$-algebraic set $W$ by a projection with finite fibers. \item[(b)] By item (5) independence is given by independence (in the sense of ACF) of algebraically closed sets.
+This shows in particular that $\dcfa$ is {\em one-based over} ACF (see \cite{BMW}). \item[(c)] As with ACFA, if $G$ is a definable subgroup of $H(\calu)$ for some algebraic group $H$, we define the {\em prolongations} and let $G_{(n)}$ be the Kolchin closure of $p_n(G)$.
+Then an element $g\in G$ is a generic of $G$ if and only if $p_n(g)$ is a generic of the $\Delta$-closed subgroup $G_{(n)}$ of $H(\calu)\times \si(H(\calu))\times \cdots \times \si^n(H(\calu))$ for each $n$.
+This implies that $G$ and its $\si$-$\Delta$-closure have the same SU-rank, and therefore that $G$ has finite index in its $\si$-$\Delta$-closure.